CacheValleyCommunities/new-website/content/page/contributors/index.md

   is the primary contributor to the website, responsible for overseeing the project's direction, design, and development.
 You can find more about him on his [personal website](https://brentdalling.com) and see his GitHub contributions [here](https://github.com/bvdalling).

 - [Austin Thornley](https://austinthornley.com);
 	is a lifelong Cache Valley resident that enjoys coding, reading, and hiking.
-His website is currently a work in progress but you can view his GitHub profile [here](https://github.com/austinthornley).
+His [personal website](https://austinthornley.com) is currently a work in progress but you can view his GitHub profile [here](https://github.com/austinthornley).

 - Your Name Here; (after your first completed pull request)